joaohf/PeakRDL-beam/docs/index.rst

 Introduction
 ============

-PeakRDL C-Header is a python package which can be used to generate a register abstraction layer C Header from a SystemRDL definition.
+PeakRDL BEAM is a python package which can be used to generate a register abstraction layer for supported BEAM languages (Erlang and Elixir) a SystemRDL definition.

 Features:

-* Generates C ``struct`` definitions that overlay your hardware address space
+* Generates Erlang ``record`` definitions
-* Supports complex nested structures, arrays, etc.
-* Field bit offset, width, mask, etc ``#define`` macros.
+* Field bit offset, width, mask, etc ``-define`` macros.
-* Can optionally generate register bit-field structs.
+* Generates register bit-field and accessor help functions.
-* Optionally generates a test-case to validate correctness of the generated header.
+.. * Optionally generates a test-case to validate correctness of the generated header.
-* Supports the full range of GNU C Standards.

 Installing